udzura/slides/rubykaigi2025/script.md

 Okay, I'd like to begin my presentation.

 My name is Kondo.
-I'm from Fukuoka, Japan and a Product Engineer at SmartHR, which is Ruby Kaigi plutinum sponsor.
+I'm from Fukuoka, Japan and a Product Engineer at SmartHR, which is a Ruby Kaigi platinum sponsor.

 Today's topic is Wardite, a WebAssembly runtime written entirely in pure Ruby.
 Wardite is named after the real mineral Wardite, which starts with letters "W" and "A".

 Wardite allows you to execute WebAssembly (or Wasm) binaries directly within your Ruby applications.
 Because it's a standard Ruby Gem, you can simply run `gem install Wardite` and start using it.
-You can also load and interact with existing Wasm modules directly from your Ruby code, using Wardite as a library.
+You can also use Wardite as a library to load and interact with existing Wasm modules directly from your Ruby code.

 Now, for a quick description: WebAssembly is a binary instruction format.
-Think of it as a portable compilation target of compilers, such as rustc or clang.
+Think of it as a portable compilation target for compilers, such as rustc or clang.

 Originally for browsers, Wasm is now designed to run anywhere – servers, edge devices, embedded systems, and yes, inside other applications.